dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_constrained_xnor.rst

     Triangular graph for an exactly-one-true constraint with its biased nodes and edges.

-As explained in the :ref:`getting_started_concepts` chapter, nodes that represent the objective function's variables such as :math:`a` are mapped to qubits on the QPU while edges that represent the objective function's quadratic terms such as :math:`ab` are mapped to couplers.
+As explained in the :ref:`qpu_embedding_intro` section, nodes that represent the objective function's variables such as :math:`a` are mapped to :term:`qubits` on the QPU while edges that represent the objective function's quadratic terms such as :math:`ab` are mapped to :term:`couplers`.

 :numref:`Figure %s <triangleEmbeddingPegasus>` shows such a mapping, between the graph representing the QUBO on the left and one particular minor-embedding on the right.
-(Rerunning Ocean software's :std:doc:`minorminer <oceandocs:docs_minorminer/source/sdk_index>` tool, which produced this minor embedding, generates embeddings to various qubits across the QPU; the particular qubit numbers noted here are unimportant.)
+(Rerunning Ocean software's :std:doc:`minorminer <index_minorminer>` tool, which produced this minor embedding, generates embeddings to various qubits across the QPU; the particular qubit numbers noted here are unimportant.)

 *   Nodes :math:`a, b, c` (grey circles in the left-hand panel) map to qubits :math:`1812, 5169, 1827` (blue circles in the right-hand panel),